rapkosi/digisoc/talk.md

 ## Slide 4/5 -- United Nations Sustainable Development Goals

-The United Nations Sustainable Development Goals proved another lens for the challenges facing humanity.
+The United Nations Sustainable Development Goals provide another lens for the challenges facing humanity.
 Six of the 17 goals apply directly to the environment and humans' influence over it.

 ## Slide 6 -- Focus points
 For this talk I will focus on six problems, which we can hopefully solve with the help of AI.